Alesana: Musical style and influences

 Alesana's musical style has been described as "eschewing traditional labels" with its impenitent fusion of influences spanning numerous genres.
 Alesana's traditional sound combines various elements of post-hardcore, heavy metal and pop by utilizing harmonized guitar riffs, loud-soft dynamics, "uplifting" choruses, and "crushing" breakdowns".

-Critics have labelled Alesana as emo, screamo, post-hardcore, and metalcore., On later releases, the band began incorporating symphonic elements such as horns, strings, and choral elements into their densely-layered sound.
+Critics have labelled Alesana as emo, screamo, pop screamo, post-hardcore, and metalcore.
+On later releases, the band began incorporating symphonic elements such as horns, strings, and choral elements into their densely-layered sound.
+The band describes itself as a "sweetcore" band.

-Vocalist and guitarist Shawn Milke is a self-described "pop-punk kid" while lead vocalist Dennis Lee is a "total metalhead".
+Vocalist and guitarist Shawn Milke sings in an extremely high-pitched voice.
+New Noise Magazine described his voice as "almost disturbingly female-like."
+Milke is a self-described "pop-punk kid" while lead vocalist Dennis Lee is a "total metalhead".
 In an early interview, Milke stated that instead of attempting to fuse the two styles, the band "sandwiched them together and just did them both".
 Lee added that the style was "a little awkward at first, but somehow, kids apparently liked it".
 The band has cited an array of rock and metal bands, such as The Beatles, Mae, Mew, The Smashing Pumpkins, The Black Dahlia Murder, Prayer for Cleansing and Between the Buried and Me.